DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 Page load timeout defines the amount of time passed after the `DOMContentLoaded` event, within which the `window.load` event should be raised.

-After the timeout passes or the `window.load` event is raised (whatever happens first), TestCafe starts the test.
+After the timeout passes or the `window.load` event is raised (whichever happens first), TestCafe starts the test.

 To specify the page load timeout in test code, use the `t.setPageLoadTimeout` method.